BlockchainCommons/bc-sskr/README.md

 These are other projects that work with or leverage bc-sskr:

+* [Gordian Guardian](https://github.com/BlockchainCommons/GordianGuardian-iOS) — iPhone app for storing cryptographic seeds.
+- [LetheKit](https://github.com/BlockchainCommons/bc-lethekit) — Open source DIY hardware box for offline cryptographic tools.
 - [seedtool](https://github.com/blockchaincommons/bc-seedtool-cli) — Tool for generating and transforming cryptographic seeds.
-- [LetheKit](https://github.com/BlockchainCommons/bc-lethekit) — Open source DIY hardware box for offline cryptographic tools.

 ### Derived from…